cbranch101/php-mongorm/README.md

 ## Read Documents

-To read a document, specify the collection and build a query array
+To read a document, specify the collection and pass in a query array.
+If no query array is passed, returns all records in the collection

 ```php
 $users = array(